-Acknowledging the feelings helps the child calm down, understand the emotions he is feeling and make it okay for them to be able to express to you.
+Acknowledging the feelings helps the child calm down, understand the emotions he is feeling, and make it okay for him to be able to express to you.
 We want our children to know that it is important to express all feelings, good and bad.
 That expressing emotion is a healthy exercise.

 9. I am going to wait for you to calm down

 When no amount of talking and calming down help, it is best to take a step back and allow the child a moment to calm down and self reflect.